THLfi/koronavilkku-backend/exposure-notification/README.md

 `MaintenanceService` logs numeric information about background tasks that clean up old data and pre-cache batches.

+In addition, for class level logging, Mapped Diagnostic Context (MDC) is used to add pseudorandom correlation identifier (correlationId) to every log message.
+CorrelationId binds all individual log messages of request flow together.
+For compatibility reasons, correlationId is called errorId in http-responses.

 ## Signing Keys
 The diagnosis key batches are signed, so that the application can ensure that they come from a trusted source.
 The EN API requires the key to be ECDSA P-256 curve using the SHA256 hash function.